Antarctica Cruise Options

 Day 3-6: Setting a route that takes into account the weather and best opportunities to view wildlife and Antarctica's best sights, the Expedition Team charts a course that will extend to the western coast of the Antarctic Peninsula.
 Sailing along ice-filled fjords and past spectacular icebergs, you will enjoy the company of sea birds, seals, penguins and whales, disembarking each day by Zodiac to get even closer!
 A series of engaging lectures and briefs complete each day.

 Day 7: Return to King George Island and onward flight in BAE-146 to Punta Arenas.
-Transfer to hotel and overnight.
+Transfer to hotel and overnight (if weather demanded it, option to delay return flight to Punta Arenas to AM Day 8).

 Day 8: After breakfast, transfer to Punta Arenas airport for onward flight connections (own way travel).